dmasad/StoryletManager/docs/Tutorial.md

 You make polite conversation with $talkingTo.name. <br>
 [[Keep circulating | Start]]
 ```
-We know the `Conversation` passage is going to be an entrypoint into a storylet, so the first thing we need to do is get who the player is having this conversation with, stored in the `$payload` variable.
+We know the `Conversation` passage is going to be an entrypoint into a storylet, so the first thing we need to do is get who the player is having this conversation with, stored in the `$currentStorylet` variable.

 Every realized storylet comes with some data attached that will fill in its specifics (in Max Kreminski's terminology, the storylet is instantiated by binding some data to it).
-By default, StoryManager passes this data via the $payload variable.
-Note that this is a global variable, meaning that it holds the payload relevant for the current storylet only.
+By default, StoryManager passes this data via the `$currentStorylet` variable.
+Note that this is a global variable, meaning that it holds the information relevant for the current storylet only.

 Now we need to create some data we'll be able to bind to the storylet: so let's create the characters.
 To make it easier to write more complicated game-world logic in JavaScript later on, we'll do this in pure JavaScript in the `:: Story JavaScript [script]` passage: